 We know that no two children learn exactly the same way, and our program is built to reflect and celebrate this reality.
 Our classrooms are integrated environments, where students of varying ages and developmental levels have the opportunity to interact and learn from each other.
-We also offer a variety of classroom models to meet students' needs, including full-day, half-day options for four year old students, as well as half-day classrooms for three year old students.
+We also offer a variety of classroom models to meet students' needs, including Head Start Collaborative classrooms and a dual-language immersion program.